Rosalina121/krem-bun/README.md

 generate mine in a separate app and dont even refresh it lol).
 May do this someday.
 If you know how, or think it'd be just neat, open an issue or a PR.

-Colors when first fetched are stored in .color-cache.json (will be created if not present) for 30 days.
+Colors when first fetched are stored in `.color-cache.json` (will be created if not present) for 30 days.
 This is as to not call Twitch api any time someone sends a message.
 Timeout is configurable.
 You could keep them forever I guess, but you won't notice when someone changes their color.

+Same is done for profile picture URLs in `.profile.cache.json`.
+Note it's URLs only, not actual images.

 **🏗️ Under construction**
 Caching of user profile pictures.
 This will be needed for Sims overlays.